Modon launches first townhouses on Hudayriyat Island at Nawayef Village

 PHOTO

-Abu Dhabi, UAE: Modon Holding P.S.C. (“Modon”), an Abu Dhabi-based holding company, has announced the launch of first townhouses on Hudayriyat Island at Nawayef Village, a charming, gated community forming part of the sought-after Nawayef development on Abu Dhabi’s Hudayriyat Island.
+Modon Holding P.S.C.
+(Modon), has announced the launch of the first townhouses on Hudayriyat Island at Nawayef Village, a charming, gated community forming part of the sought-after Nawayef development on Abu Dhabi’s Hudayriyat Island.

 Strategically located in the valley between Nawayef West and East Hills, Nawayef Village is an integrated development with plenty of green spaces, community centres and everything residents will need on their doorstep.
 The freehold project offers 378 units, giving discerning investors a choice of three- or four-bedroom townhouses or five-bedroom twin villas in an enchanting environment, designed to evoke the spirit of Tuscany.
 The neighbourhood is also within walking distance of high-end retail outlets.